 North Atlantic Treaty Organisation (NATO)

 Belgium is a founding member of the Atlantic Alliance, which was established at the signing of the North Atlantic Treaty in Washington on 4 April 1949.
-Belgium's membership reflects the political decision to guarantee the security and defence of our country in a multilateral framework: following the Second World War, Belgium has consistently placed its foreign security policy in a multilateral framework, in which NATO is the cornerstone of defence of its territory.
-This policy has proven its merit in the past 70 years.
+Belgium's membership reflects the political decision to guarantee the security and defence of our country in a multilateral framework, in which NATO is the cornerstone of defence.
+In 2019 NATO celebrated its 70th anniversary with a meeting of the Ministers of Foreign Affairs in Washington, and Heads of State and Government, in London.
+In this regard, NATO is one of the longest-running alliances in history.

-NATO plays a central role in our security and defence policy, both in terms of deterrence and defending NATO territory, and conducting peace and security efforts elsewhere in the world.
-Trans-Atlantic cooperation and consultation related to security and defence with European Allies, the United States and Canada are essential within NATO.
+Trans-Atlantic cooperation and consultation in respect of security and defence between the European allies, the United States and Canada are essential within NATO.
 Belgium positions itself as a reliable and credible partner within NATO and also advocates for the Alliance to continue to respond appropriately to new challenges and threats.
-It is important for Belgium to ensure cohesion and solidarity within the Alliance.

 - deterrence and collective defence;